-Join Will Kemp for an in-depth discussion in this video Monet: Light and dark patterns, part of Foundations of Drawing: Light and Shadow.
+Join Will Kemp for an in-depth discussion in this video Monet: Light and dark patterns, part of Drawing Foundations: Light and Shadow.

 …Shadow mapping doesn't always have to be used with still lives and cast shadows.…You can use the same principles with landscapes, just looking at the lights and…the darks and the compositional patterns that balance your scene.…So lets have a look at this Monet painting, where there…isn't any obvious cast shadows, but there's still a pattern of light and dark.…This forms the foundation of the piece, and…we're just going to sketch it out using the pens again.…